chef-partners/azure-chef-extension/README.md

 {
-  "validation_key": "<your chef organisation validation key as a JSON escaped string>", "secret": "<your encrypted data bag secret key contents>", "chef_server_crt": "<your ssl certificate for validation with chef server >" }
+  "validation_key": "<your chef organisation validation key as a JSON escaped string>", "secret": "<your encrypted data bag secret key contents>", "chef_server_crt": "<your ssl certificate for validation with chef server as a JSON escaped string>" }
 ```
 `chef_server_crt` : Set this option to provide certificate for ssl validation during bootstrapping, it saves the certificate in /etc/chef/trusted_certs or C:/chef/trusted_certs.